jpb7/stash/README.md

 We're off to a late start due to a complete change in project as originally proposed.

-Our next steps will be to
+Our next steps will be to:

 1. Create the program structure and needed TOML file.
 2. Make a skeleton for handling command-line arguments and stubs for the functions that will be called upong receiving each of those arguments.